ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/zinc_deficiency/index.rst

 .. note::

-  In GBD 2019, the stored PAF for deaths and YLLs is slightly greater than the stored PAF for DALYs.
-There is no stored PAF for YLDs.
-The specified measure in the code snippet above is DALYs to be conservative; however, we should talk with the GBD modeler about why this is, as there do not appear to be different relative risks for morbidity and mortality in the data available.
+  In GBD 2019, the stored PAF for deaths and YLLs is slightly greater than the stored PAF for DALYs and YLDs.
+According to the GBD modeler, this is likely because of processing from the burdenator, and provided confirmation that the relative risks for zinc deficiency should apply equally to both YLDs and YLLs.

 .. list-table:: Relative Risks
    :widths: 5 5 5